kbhuvana2005/Data_Processing/README.md

 │

-├── in_memory/                       # In-memory data processing scripts
+├── in_memory/

 │   └── in_memory_processing.py

 │

-├── requirements.txt                  # Python dependencies
+├── requirements.txt

-└── README.md                         # Project overview and instructions
+└── README.md